dotnet/runtime/docs/project/library-servicing.md

 ## Optionally ensure all up-stack packages are also produced

-If you with to ensure that every package that references a serviced package is also serviced itself, you can enable validation by setting `ServiceTransitiveDependencies` to true.
+If you wish to ensure that every package that references a serviced package is also serviced itself, you can enable validation by setting `ServiceTransitiveDependencies` to true.
+This can be done in an individual project, or globally.
 When doing this then building the repo, eg: `build libs -allConfigurations` you'll see errors from any project that didn't enable servicing.
+Reasons for forcing packages which depend on your package to service are security servicing or removing dependencies.

 ## Test your changes